X

 Perkins picked up his first career win and first career quality start on Saturday, holding the O’s to three runs over six innings for the longest start of his young career.
 Perkins had primarily been working out of the bullpen for the Athletics, but was converted to a starter at the beginning of August and has made two starts so far.
 Can Perkins emerge as a valuable piece, or should we keep him on the wire?

 Originally a fifth-round pick out of Indiana, Perkins wasn’t considered much of a prospect coming up.
-Fangraphs had him ranked as the Athletics number 21 prospect following last season, which isn’t a very good ranking for a 25-year-old righty and indicated a future bullpen role was likely.
+Fangraphs had him ranked as the Athletics' number 21 prospect following last season, which isn’t a very good ranking for a 25-year-old righty and indicated a future bullpen role was likely.
 Perkins works with a five-pitch mix consisting of a four-seam fastball, sweeper, cutter, changeup, and curveball.

-Perkins most used pitch this season has been the four-seam fastball, which he threw 32% of the time against Baltimore and throws 42.8% of the time overall.
+Perkins' most-used pitch this season has been the four-seam fastball, which he threw 32% of the time against Baltimore and throws 42.8% of the time overall.
 A 96.1 mph offering, Perkins hasn’t lost much velocity since converting to a starter; he still averaged 96.3 mph on Saturday.
 The fastball has average drop and spin, but plus horizontal movement, giving it 11.5 inches of arm-side run.
 Batters have had no trouble with Perkins’ four-seamer this season, hitting .304 against the pitch with a .500 SLG and a .395 wOBA.

-Perkins’ next most used pitch is the sweeper, which he has thrown 34% of the time overall and 27% of the time on Saturday.
-An 85.7 mph offering, Perkins’ sweeper has plus spin at 2767 RPM and below average vertical movement and average horizontal movement.
+Perkins’ next most-used pitch is the sweeper, which he has thrown 34% of the time overall and 27% of the time on Saturday.
+An 85.7 mph offering, Perkins’ sweeper has plus spin at 2767 RPM and below-average vertical movement and average horizontal movement.
 Here’s an example from earlier this season.

 Looks dirty there, and Perkins has gotten some incredible results with this pitch thus far.
-Opponents are hitting just .083 off the sweeper along with a .194 SLG and a .156 wOBA.
+Opponents are hitting just .083 off the sweeper, along with a .194 SLG and a .156 wOBA.
 The expected stats suggest that Perkins can sustain strong results, with a .155 xBA, .235 xSLG, and .207 xwOBA against.
 This has been an excellent strikeout pitch for Perkins, as he has a 39.5% whiff rate with the sweeper and notched three of his 14 whiffs with the pitch in this start.

 Even when batters make contact with the sweeper, they haven’t done much.
 Perkins has an 84.5 mph average exit velocity against his sweeper this season, and overall has an 85.9 mph average exit velocity.
 This is still a rather small sample size, but if he can sustain such a low average exit velocity, he’d be among the league’s best in terms of limiting hard contact.
 All of his pitches have an average exit velocity below 89 mph, so he can induce this weak contact with his entire arsenal.

 The fastball and sweeper have been the two primary offerings for Perkins so far, as he’s thrown them a combined 76.8% of the time.
 He still has a deep arsenal, however, and Perkins had four pitches on display prominently on Saturday.
 He used his cutter a season-high 24% of the time in this start, and the cutter has performed quite well this season.
-Batters are hitting just .125 off Perkins’ cutter along with a .125 SLG and .110 wOBA.
+Batters are hitting just .125 off Perkins’ cutter, along with a .125 SLG and .110 wOBA.
 The expected stats suggest that some regression is coming, but that Perkins can still put up strong results with a .216 xBA, .246 xSLG, and .202 xwOBA.

-A 93.9 mph offering, Perkins’ cutter has league average movement and plus spin.
+A 93.9 mph offering, Perkins’ cutter has league-average movement and plus spin.
 It’s a hard cutter, as 93.9 mph would be the hardest average cutter among qualified starters, if Perkins had enough innings to qualify.
-It’s been quite difficult for opposing batters to square up, as Perkins has an unreal 80.9 mph average exit velocity against with this pitch, and a hilariously low 6.7% line drive rate as well.
-It’s not much of a strikeout pitch with just a 22.2% whiff rate, but Perkins will be sawing off bats with this thing and it could become a bigger part of his repertoire as he gets stretched out and pitches deeper into games.
+It’s been quite difficult for opposing batters to square up, as Perkins has an unreal 80.9 mph average exit velocity against this pitch, and a hilariously low 6.7% line drive rate as well.
+It’s not much of a strikeout pitch with just a 22.2% whiff rate, but Perkins will be sawing off bats with this thing, and it could become a bigger part of his repertoire as he gets stretched out and pitches deeper into games.

-Perkins rounds out his repertoire with a changeup, a pitch he’s only thrown 8% of the time but has gotten some interesting results.
-Perkins is currently sporting a .000 AVG against his changeup, along with a -18-degree average launch angle and a 62.5% whiff rate.
-Now, he’s only thrown 37 changeups so we can’t get too excited, but this is a legit pitch.
-An 89.5 mph offering, Perkins’ changeup has above average drop and break, giving it some wild movement.
+Perkins rounds out his repertoire with a changeup, a pitch he’s only thrown 8% of the time, but has gotten some interesting results.
+Perkins is currently sporting a .000 AVG against his changeup, along with a -18 degree average launch angle and a 62.5% whiff rate.
+Now, he’s only thrown 37 changeups, so we can’t get too excited, but this is a legit pitch.
+An 89.5 mph offering, Perkins’ changeup has above-average drop and break, giving it some wild movement.
 Here’s an example from earlier this season.

-That’s a nasty pitch, and should pair well with his fastball.
+That’s a nasty pitch and should pair well with his fastball.
 It would be interesting to see Perkins incorporate this pitch more into his sequencing, as it has the potential to be a strong offering for him against lefties.

 There’s a lot to like about Perkins’ raw stuff, and I’m hopeful he can make the transition to starting pitcher successfully.
 That being said, one issue he needs to work on is walks.
 Walks have long been an issue for Perkins, who routinely had walk rates above 10% in the minor leagues.